brainiak/brainiak/CONTRIBUTING.rst

 Folder Layout
 =============

-Since the toolkit is primarily published as a Python package, it is largely organized according to the guidelines for Python package distribution: http://python-packaging-user-guide.readthedocs.org/en/latest/distributing/
+Since BrainIAK is primarily published as a Python package, it is largely organized according to the guidelines for Python package distribution: http://python-packaging-user-guide.readthedocs.org/en/latest/distributing/

-Python code goes in the "toolkit" folder, usually with a subfolder for each major research initiative or algorithm.
+Python code goes in the ``brainiak`` folder, usually with a subfolder for each major research initiative or algorithm.

 Try to give subpackages a short, but still-as-meaningful-as-possible name.

-For example, toolkit/topofactor might be a name for the folder for topological factor analysis work.
+For example, ``brainiak/topofactor`` might be a name for the folder for topological factor analysis work.